 There are certain things that a person can expect regarding the Federal arrest process in Maryland.
-To learn more or begin building a defense, call and schedule a consultation with a Maryland federal criminal attorney today.
+To learn more or begin building a defense, call and schedule a consultation with a seasoned federal criminal attorney today.
+Let a dedicated attorney help you understand your options following Maryland federal arrests.

-There are several federal agencies that typically make Federal arrests: the Federal Bureau of Investigation (FBI), the Drug Enforcement Administration (DEA), the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), and the Department of Homeland Security (DHS).
-Frequently what happens is that a search warrant is executed; agents show up at your home, place of business, or both at six o’clock in the morning; they execute the search warrant; gather a lot of information; and try to interview you.
-The best way to handle this situation is to request to speak with a lawyer.
+There are several federal agencies that typically make federal arrests: the Federal Bureau of Investigation (FBI), the Drug Enforcement Administration (DEA), the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), and the Department of Homeland Security (DHS).
+Frequently what happens is that a search warrant is executed; agents show up at your home, place of business, or both at six o’clock in the morning; they execute the search warrant, gather a lot of information, and try to interview you.
+The best way to handle this situation is to request to speak with a lawyer who is knowledgeable about Maryland federal arrests and charges.

 If an arrest is made, you will be taken down for processing at that law enforcement agency’s office.
 Then you will be taken to court where conditions of release will be determined.